tomgxz/Kraken/REPORT.md

   }
   ```

-  After some testing with the resize function, I realised that the `closestValInArray` was insufficient for snapping to the grid, as it simply went to the closest value below.
-I rewrote it so that it would find the closest, instead of the one lower
+  After testing the resize function, I realised that the `closestValInArray` was insufficient for snapping to the grid, as it simply went to the closest value below.
+I rewrote it so that it would find the closest instead of the one lower.

   ```js
   function closestValInArray(num, arr) {